ton-connect/sdk/packages/ton-proof/README.md

 ## Overview

 `TonProofService` is a service for verifying proofs in the TON blockchain ecosystem.
 It includes methods for generating payloads and validating proofs against specified criteria.
-This service is primarily used for authentication and validation purposes within TON-based applications.
+This service helps ensure the validity of user addresses, which can be used for authentication and validation purposes within TON-based applications.

 ## Installation